AndersDeath/diary2/000-current.md

 # 25 August - Friday - Yerevan - 330 day of immigration

 I actually got an offer from XU company.
-It looks quite good and I suppose th
+It looks quite good and I suppose that it will be good opportunity for me.